saad-aboulhoda/game-store-android-app/README.md

 # Feedback

-If you have any feedback, please reach out to me at saad.aboulhoda@gmail.com
+If you have any feedback, please reach out to me at saad@aboulhoda.me